360 CARLA Career Symposium & Training Grenoble

 Why Attend?

-- Meet a Nobel Prize Laureate: Gain unique insights from Anne L'Huillier, Nobel Prize laureate in Physics 2023.
-Learn about her career path and how attoseconds are revolutionizing our understanding of matter and paving the way for advances in various fields.
+- Meet Anne L'Huillier, Nobel Prize laureate in Physics 2023: Learn about her career path and the world of atoms at the attosecond time scale.
+Her research, both theoretical and experimental, is centered on high-order harmonic generation in gases and its applications, particularly in attosecond science.
 On Monday evening, March 23, you can also attend her other lecture she will give on the academic field as part of the “Exceptional Lectures” series at University Grenoble Alpes.

 - Hear Authentic Career Stories: Our guest speakers will present a variety of perspectives on career opportunities in research and business, covering topics ranging from the latest research advances to specific industrial applications.